t-armes/t-armes.github.io/README.md

 # t-armes.github.io
 This is the beginning of me doing 5 years of coding!
-I've just started a degree in Civil Engineering with specilization in Datascience I will do my best to upload my exercises and work here :)
+I've just started a degree in Civil Engineering Industrial Economy, with a specilization in Datascience.
+I will do my best to upload my exercises and work here :)